klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/subbridge.md

 ```

 ## subbridge_deployBridge <a id="subbridge_deployBridge"></a>
-The `subbridge.deployBridge` deploys/registers a bridge contract to the parent/child chain, and returns the address of deployed bridge contracts.
+The `subbridge_deployBridge` deploys a bridge contract to the parent and child chains and returns the addresses of deployed bridge contracts.
+This method also registers the bridge contracts with the sub-bridge.

 **Parameters**